1. PREAMBLE

 · that it is being used in a purposeful and productive manner, and that,

-· it is supporting student sensory and movement needs to assist them in achieving their learning goals and positive outcomes.
+· it supports student sensory and movement needs, to assist students in achieving their learning goals and positive outcomes.

 USE OF SENSORY /MOVEMENT ROOM

-· Parents/guardians must be informed of their child’s program in the Sensory/Movement Room.
-If requested, the parents/guardians should be given the opportunity to view the Sensory/Movement Room.
+· Parents/G uardians must be informed of their child’s program in a Sensory/Movement Room.
+If requested, the p arents/g uardians should be given the opportunity to view the Sensory/Movement Room.

-· School staff will use the attached Tracking Sheet (Appendix A) to maintain and evaluate the student’s success in the Sensory/Movement Room.
+· School staff will use the attached Tracking Sheet ( Appendix A ) to maintain and evaluate the student’s success in a Sensory/Movement Room.

-· Students must access a Sensory/Movement Room voluntarily, through demonstrated assent, and be supervised by designated staff.
+· Students must access a Sensory/Movement Room voluntarily, through demonstrated assent, and be supervised at all times by designated staff.

 · Transition planning should include the identification of sensory/movement activities that can be implemented in the regular classroom without disruption to others.

-· In certain instances, an Occupational Therapist and/or Physiotherapist may be involved in the implementation and evaluation of student specific supports in the Sensory/Movement Room.
+· In certain instances, an Occupational Therapist and/or Physiotherapist may be involved in the implementation and evaluation of student specific supports in a Sensory/Movement Room.

-· Where student specific purpose equipment is prescribed by an Occupational Therapist and/or Physiotherapist to be utilized by a student in the Sensory/Movement Room it should not be shared with other students.
+· Where student specific purpose equipment is prescribed by an Occupational Therapist and/or Physiotherapist to be utilized by a student in a Sensory/Movement Room it should not be shared with other students.

 · The recommended usage time for a Sensory/Movement Room is 15 minutes per visit unless otherwise recommended by a n Occupational Therapist and/or Physiotherapist.